bhishanpdl/The_Complete_SQL_Bootcamp_Udemy/BUGS/uninstalll_postgres_mac.md

 - restarted the pgadmig, gives the database but tables are empty.
 - dropped the dvdrental database.
 - tried to create database from restore.sql, but also failed.
+- Restarted pgadmin, it gives error, but IT WORKS.
+- open Query tool in pgadmin and type `select * from customer limit 5;` hit F5, it runs.
+GOOD!!!